Anass-ABEA/Anass-ABEA/README.md

 ## Hi there 👋 welcome to my github
 ### About me:
-My name is *Anass* **AIT BEN EL ARBI** a self-taught developer, soon to be Software Engineer.
+My name is *Anass* **AIT BEN EL ARBI** a Cybersecurity consultant and a Software Engineer.
-I live in Meknes, Morocco and I am 23 years old.
+I live in Morocco and I am 23 years old.

 ### Contact Info & Links
 [Linkedin](https://www.linkedin.com/in/anass-abea/)